NickAOndo/dsp/03-command_line.md

 > > c is useful for looking at the date information
 > > R is useful for looking at subdirectories
 > > g is useful to remove clutter of the owner name alongside -l
-> > d is useful if you only want to see directories/folders
+> > l is useful for seeing all of the information

 ---